Horospherical stacks and stacky coloured fans: Horospherical stacks and stacky coloured fans

 Note, however, that we do not give an analogue of \textit{non-strict} toric stacks, which were defined to allow for toric stacks with non-trivial generic stabilizer. \end{remark}

 \begin{remark}[Alternative definition of horospherical stack] Note that our definition of horospherical stack is slightly different than \cite[Definition 3.6]{terpereau2019horospherical}.
-However, using the ideas of Section \ref{subsec:expanding groups acting on horospherical varieties}, one can view a horospherical $G$-stack $\calX$ (as per Definition \ref{def:horospherical stack}) as a horospherical $G\times T_0$-stack for any torus $T_0$, where we let $T_0$ act trivially. \end{remark}
+They define a horospherical $G$-stack as $[X/K]$ where $X$ is a horospherical $G\times T_0$-variety, where $T_0$ is a torus acting faithfully on $X$, and $K\subseteq \Aut^{G\times T_0}(X)$ is a closed subgroup containing $T_0$; this definition just allows for a torus factor to be added to the group $G$, which is then ``cancelled out" in the quotient by $K$.
+Although, using the idea from \cref{subsec:expanding groups acting on horospherical varieties}, one can view a horospherical $G$-stack $\calX$ (as per \cref{def:horospherical stack}) as a horospherical $G\times T_0$-stack for any torus $T_0$, where we let $T_0$ act trivially. \end{remark}